 The possibilities of various devices is different, and more functionality is being developed.
 This article describes the current capabilities.

 At this point in time it is not possible to have two translations open at the same time.
 This item is on the "wish list".

-The Mac app normally shows one screen with a translation, but it is possible to open a second (and more) windows so that several translations are visible at the same time.
+In the Mac app there is normally one screen with a Bible translation.
+But it is also possible to open a second (and more) screen with additional translations, and so enable comparison.

-By clicking with the right mouse button on a translation (or holding ctrl and clicking) a pop-up menu appears.
-The first option is "Open in a new window".
-The translation is opened next to the existing open window, so that the two can be compared.
+By clicking with the right mouse button on a module in the left panel (or hold ctlr down and click) a pop-up menu appears.
+The first opion is "Open in a new window".
+Select this.

 At present the Windows program has the most possibilities.
 Similar to the Mac it is possible to open an additional window with a second translation, but it is also possible to show two or more translations verse for verse, as interlineair, called the Parallel Version option.